For Prospective Members

 SCOUT CAMPERSHIP ACCOUNTS

-Typically a percentage of the money earned by a Scout in support of Troop fundraising activities is deposited into the Scout’s campership account.
+Typically, a percentage of the money earned by a Scout in support of Troop fundraising activities is deposited into the Scout’s campership account.
 The Scout can use the account for any Scout-related function, typically campouts or summer camp fees.
 However, the balance is the Troop’s resources and will not be provided to the Scout or his family upon separation from the Troop.
 Separation is evidenced by failure to re-charter in the annual Troop re-charter process.
 Scout campership accounts do not earn interest.

 QUESTIONS

-If you have any questions, please contact Scoutmaster Tom Holt 301-524-3209 or Robert Reinfurt, Committee Chair, 508-344-9525.
+If you have any questions, please contact Scoutmaster Chris Csajko 301-865-4267 or Doug Proctor, Committee Chair.